Instant PX to

 Under standard screen conditions (96 DPI, a common desktop screen resolution), the formula to convert pixels to millimeters is as follows:

-millimeters = pixels / (DPI / 25.4)
+Millimeters = pixels / (DPI / 25.4)

 Here ‘25.4’ is the number of millimeters in an inch.
 So, if we have a 200px image displayed on a standard screen, using the formula, we get:

-millimeters = 200px / (96 / 25.4) ≈ 52.92mm
+Millimeters = 200px / (96 / 25.4) ≈ 52.92mm

 This conversion implies an on-screen display.
 For print contexts, you might use a DPI of 300 or 600, as these are standard print resolutions.